 Questions?

-Home > Glossary > Route Optimization > What is Ant Colony Optimization (ACO)?
-[Advantages and Limitations]
+Home > Glossary > Route Optimization > Introduction to Ant Colony Optimization (ACO)

 Ant Colony Optimization (ACO) is an algorithm that mimics the behavior of ants to find optimal solutions for complex optimization problems.
 The ant colony optimization algorithm was developed by Marco Dorigo in 1992, inspired by the social behavior of real ants.